Daymortel/Daymortel/README.md

 <p align="center">Welcome to my profil !</p>

-<p align="center">I'm student developper from the Bretagne, in France.
+<p align="center">I'm student developper from Bretagne, in France.
 I form me in professional formation to will be Full-Stack developper.
-I'll spécialize me in Back-end, but I make also Front-end.
+I'll specialize me in Back-end, but I make also Front-end.
 I'm begined little bit of years ago.
 I'm so motived and interseted in programmation.
 See you soon !</p>

 ### About me